nnekannagbo/VR-hospital-patient-room/README.md

-# VR-hospital-patient-room
+# Patient Perspective
-Interactive voice-enabled 360 VR prototype of an inclusive multi-patient hospital room 🏥 Made with love in Unity.
+Patient Perspective is an interactive voice-enabled 360 VR prototype of an inclusive multi-patient hospital room from the perspective of a patient in recovery 🏥 Made with love in Unity.